 For convenience, we only draw one ghost dot on the doubled ghost string rather than a dot on each ghost string, as required by the definitions. \end{Notation}

-Recall from \autoref{SS:RecollectionSteady} that steady and unsteady diagrams are nonzero in the infinite dimensional affine wKLRW algebras $\WA(X)$, while only the steady diagrams are nonzero in their finite dimension cyclotomic quotients $\WAc(X)$, since these algebras are defined by quotienting out by the ideal generated by the unsteady diagrams.
+Recall from \autoref{SS:RecollectionSteady} that steady and unsteady diagrams are nonzero in the infinite dimensional affine wKLRW algebra $\WA(X)$, while only the steady diagrams are nonzero in their finite dimension cyclotomic quotient $\WAc(X)$, since this algebra is defined by quotienting out by the ideal generated by the unsteady diagrams.

 In order to distinguish between steady and unsteady diagrams, we now introduce affine red strings.
 The notation that we use to describe these is taken, {\muta}, from \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}.
 For everything affine, or unsteady, we use an underline as part of the notation.
-We use the following definition to control the unsteady diagrams in $\WA(X)$.